-We are aiming to recruit up to 20 participants for this research study.
-The study will be conducted by the study researchers at the Clinical Research Unit for Anxiety and Depression (CRUfAD), which is a collaboration between St Vincent's Hospital, Sydney and the University of New South Wales.
+We are aiming to recruit 120 participants for this research study.
+The study will be delivered online and conducted by the study researchers at the Clinical Research Unit for Anxiety and Depression (CRUfAD), which is a collaboration between St Vincent's Hospital, Sydney and the University of New South Wales.